vitr2180/sql_retail_sale_analysis/README.md

 Through this project, I practiced:
 - Database design and data cleaning
 - Exploratory SQL queries
-- Business analysis using window functions and aggregations
+- Business analysis using aggregate and window functions

 ---